iltuoconsulenteit/DocCropper/README.md

 ### Tray icon usage

-The tray helper works on Windows, macOS and most Linux desktops.
+The tray helper works on Windows and most Linux desktops. macOS support is experimental and not yet thoroughly tested.
 It loads the application logo and shows a green or red dot indicating whether the server is running.
 Use the menu to start, stop or update DocCropper, or open the site in your browser.
 If no graphical environment is available, run it with the